Coldplay: 2015–2018: A Head Full of Dreams

 On 4 December 2014, Martin announced in an interview with Zane Lowe on BBC Radio 1 that Coldplay were in the middle of working on their seventh studio album, A Head Full of Dreams.
 Martin remarked it might be the band's final album and compared it to Harry Potter: "It's our seventh thing, and the way we look at it, it's like the last Harry Potter book or something like that".
 He added that unlike their promotion efforts for Ghost Stories, the band would tour for the seventh record.
 In an interview with Jo Whiley on BBC Radio 2, Martin hinted at the style of the album by saying that the band were trying to make something colourful and uplifting yet not bombastic.
 He also stated that it would be something to "shuffle your feet" to.

 On 11 December 2014, the band unveiled a new song, "Miracles", which was written and recorded for the World War II drama film Unbroken directed by Angelina Jolie.
 At the 2015 Billboard Music Awards on 17 May, Ghost Stories was named Top Rock Album.
 On 26 September, Coldplay performed at the 2015 Global Citizen Festival in Central Park's Great Lawn in New York, an event organised by Martin advocating for an end to extreme global poverty.
-Coldplay, along with Beyoncé, Ed Sheeran and Pearl Jam, headlined the festival, which was broadcast on NBC in the US on 27 September and the BBC in the UK on 28 September.
+Coldplay, along with Beyoncé, Ed Sheeran and Pearl Jam, headlined the festival, which was broadcast on NBC in the United States on 27 September and the BBC in the United Kingdom on 28 September.

 Speaking on Nick Grimshaw's Radio 1 Breakfast Show on the BBC on 6 November, Coldplay confirmed 4 December as the release date of A Head Full of Dreams, and a new song from the album, "Adventure of a Lifetime", premiered on the show.
 The album has guest appearances from Beyoncé, Gwyneth Paltrow, Noel Gallagher, Tove Lo and Barack Obama.
 The album reached number one in the UK, and number two in the US, Australia and Canada among others where it was kept in second place by Adele's 25.
 The music video for "Adventure of a Lifetime" featured the band performing as chimpanzees.
 They were provided consultation with renowned performance capture actor Andy Serkis.